labordynamicsinstitute/replicability-training/Spring 2019/Basics_of_Markdown.md

 ## What is Markdown
 > Markdown is a way to write content for the web.

-It is a very simple text-based way (both readable as text, and pretty when "rendered").
+It is a very simple way that is both readable as plain text, and pretty when "rendered".

 This tutorial is written in Markdown!
 See what [this looks like underneath](https://raw.githubusercontent.com/labordynamicsinstitute/replicability-training/master/Spring%202019/Basics_of_Markdown.md).